websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/dynamic-data-lists/creating-display-templates.md

 1. Click *Save* when you're done creating the template.

-Alternatively, you can create display templates from the Dynamic Data Lists Display widget:
+Alternatively, you can create Display Templates from the Dynamic Data Lists Display widget:

 1. Follow the instructions in the [Creating Data List](./creating-data-lists.md) article for adding and configuring the widget in a Site page.
 Make sure to configure the widget to show the list you’re creating a template for.